oxxsusu/oxxsusu/README.md

 ## 👋
 Hi there!
 I'm **Backend developer** using `Spring Boot`.

-But now I'm studying `Dart` and `Flutter` for cross-platform developing.
+Now I'm also studying `Dart` and `Flutter` for cross-platform developing.

 <br>